 When you think of a digital music library, you probably think of something that looks like iTunes.
 A glorified spreadsheet with sections for artist, title, album, length of the track, etc. It’s not the best, but it works.
-It could be that I’m just used to digital music being organized in that way, but the YouTube Music interface forgoes that completely in favor of something that feels weird.
-It’s like a mash-up of the Spotify homepage with its horizontally scrolling shelves and the YouTube homepage with its recommended videos bar.
-As I already mentioned, the actual content of the home page is great (related artists, music videos, playlists, etc), but navigating it doesn’t feel intuitive.
+It could be that I’m just used to digital music being organized in that way, but the YouTube Music interface forgoes that completely and ends up feeling weird.
+It’s like a mash-up of the Spotify homepage, with its horizontally scrolling shelves, and the YouTube homepage with its recommended videos bar.
+Again, the actual content of the home page is great (related artists, music videos, playlists, etc), but navigating it isn’t.

 How long will it last?

-While I had no problem being an unofficial GPM evangelist when it was launched, I’m hesitant to give my stamp of approval to YouTube Music just yet.
-Not because it isn’t good, just because everything from its interface to its laissez-faire attitude toward sound quality makes it feel like it isn’t made for music lovers—rather it’s just for people who listen to music.
+While I had no problem being an unofficial GPM evangelist when it was launched, I’m not yet ready to do so with YouTube Music.
+Everything from its interface to its laissez-faire attitude toward sound quality makes it feel like it isn’t made for music lovers—rather, it’s just for people who listen to music.
 Basically, if you weren’t already using YouTube as your primary music streaming service, this service probably isn’t for you.
 For those that are going to be switching from GPM, this transition is going to take some getting used to.